 - Checkout renewals (Main - 706 542-3256; Science - 706 542-4535)

 MLC Reference Telephone Assistance 706 542-7000

 Librarians do not have extensive knowledge of these software packages, but will be happy to assist as they can.

 Headphones are required for using screen reading software.
 Headphones can be checked out, but we strongly recommend bringing your own if possible.

-There are two adaptive technology workstations in the Reference Room on the first floor of the Main Library.
+There are four adaptive technology workstations in the Reference Room on the first floor of the Main Library.
 The machines are open to any user with a disability, and are equipped with the following software:

 - JAWS for Windows is a powerful accessibility solution that reads information on your screen using synthesized speech.
 JAWS provides many useful commands that make it easier to use programs, edit documents, and read Web pages.
 An array of versatile features and customizable options lets you tailor JAWS for your individual needs and preferences.